Bradfield/algos/book/recursion/dynamic-programming.md

 running time and $$O(1)$$ space cost.

-Let’s now consider a problem where both the recursive and dynamic programming approaches are a little less obvious.
+Let’s now consider a problem where both the recursive and dynamic programming approaches require a little more work to discover.

 Given a lattice of height `H` and width `W`, how many unique shortest paths exist from the top left corner to bottom right corner?